-The Holter monitor is a type of electrocardiogram (ECG) used to record an ECG tracing of the heart continuously for 24 hours or longer.
-A standard or "resting" ECG is one of the simplest and fastest procedures used to evaluate the heart.
-Electrodes (small, plastic patches that stick to the skin) are placed at certain locations on the chest and abdomen.
-When the electrodes are connected to an ECG machine by wires, the electrical activity of the heart is measured, recorded, and printed.
+The Holter monitor is a type of portable electrocardiogram (ECG).
+It records the electrical activity of the heart continuously over 24 hours or longer while you are away from the doctor's office.
+A standard or "resting" ECG is one of the simplest and fastest tests used to evaluate the heart.
+Electrodes (small, plastic patches that stick to the skin) are placed at certain points on the chest and abdomen.
+The electrodes are connected to an ECG machine by wires.
+Then, the electrical activity of the heart can be measured, recorded, and printed.
 No electricity is sent into the body.

-Natural electrical impulses coordinate contractions of the different parts of the heart to keep blood flowing the way it should.
-An ECG records these impulses to show how fast the heart is beating, the rhythm of the heart beats (steady or irregular), and the strength and timing of the electrical impulses as they move through the different parts of the heart.
+Natural electrical impulses coordinate contractions of the different parts of the heart.
+This keeps blood flowing the way it should.
+An ECG records these impulses to show how fast the heart is beating, the rhythm of the heart beats (steady or irregular), and the strength and timing of the electrical impulses.
 Changes in an ECG can be a sign of many heart-related conditions.

-When symptoms, such as dizziness, fainting, low blood pressure, ongoing fatigue (tiredness), and palpitations, continue to occur and a resting ECG doesn’t show a clear cause, your health care provider may request an ECG tracing to be recorded over a long period, using the Holter monitor.
+Your healthcare provider may request a Holter monitor ECG if you have symptoms, such as dizziness, fainting, low blood pressure, ongoing fatigue (tiredness), and palpitations and a resting ECG doesn’t show a clear cause.
 You wear the same kind of ECG electrode patches on your chest, and the electrodes are connected by wires to a small, portable recording device.

-Certain arrhythmias (abnormal heart rhythms) may occur only now and then, or may occur only under certain conditions, such as stress or activity.
-Arrhythmias of this type are hard to record on an ECG tracing that only runs for a few minutes.
-Because of this, the health care provider might request a Holter monitor to get a better chance of capturing any abnormal heartbeats or rhythms that may be causing the symptoms.
+Certain arrhythmias (abnormal heart rhythms) may occur only now and then.
+Or, they may occur only under certain conditions, such as stress or activity.
+Arrhythmias of this type are hard to record on an ECG done in the office.
+Because of this, the healthcare provider might request a Holter monitor to get a better chance of capturing any abnormal heartbeats or rhythms that may be causing the symptoms.
 Some Holter monitors also have an event monitor feature that you activate when you notice symptoms.